Corporate Transparency Act 2019: What Businesses Must Know

 Step 1: Find Your Company Applicants and Your Beneficial Owners

-Identifying your beneficial owners and the people who will fill out your report beforehand makes collecting important information much easier.
+Identifying your beneficial owners and the people who will complete your report beforehand makes collecting important information much more manageable.
 Your company applicant is responsible for filling out and submitting the finished BOI report on the Financial Crimes Enforcement Networks Website, and the Beneficial Owner should ensure they have all of their relevant information ready to prepare.

 Step 2: Gathering and Verifying Required Information

-Collecting your information before your report is good for identifying potential changes before they happen, making applying for changes much more predictable than in the past.
-Make sure that you have your required ID numbers and documentation up to date, including relevant addresses and aliases before submitting it to the Financial Crime Enforcement Networks System.
+Collecting your information before your report is suitable for identifying potential changes before they happen, making applying for changes much more predictable than in the past.
+Make sure that your required ID numbers and documentation, including relevant addresses and aliases, are up to date before submitting them to the Financial Crime Enforcement Networks System.

 Step 3: Establishing Internal Process for Ongoing Compliance

 Establishing an internal process for ongoing compliance is a great way to keep your information current and minimize the risk of civil liability.
-Keep your company applicant informed of any changes that you have in your information so that you can remain in compliance.
+Keep your company applicant informed of any changes you have made to your information so that you can remain compliant.
 A 30-day deadline can be a tight turnaround, so make sure to let them know as soon as possible!

 Ongoing Compliance of corporate office